 - We need an ambulance for someone who passed out!

 Where: Location where the incident is occurring.
 Be as specific as possible; it can be an exact address, intersection, block or an identifiable area at the location.

 - On the 2nd floor in apt/office/room 201

-- Add’l descriptors: tower or wing, loading dock, alley, etc.
+- Additional descriptors: tower or wing, loading dock, alley, etc.

-Who: Descriptions of “Offender(s)”/Direction of flight – Give as many details as possible that will help police identify the right person(s)
+Who: Descriptions of offender(s)/direction of flight.
+Provide as many details as possible to help police identify the right person(s).

 - Caucasian man, about 5’9 and 180 pounds, with black hair, sunglasses, and a full beard.
 He has on a blue baseball cap, tan jacket, white button-up shirt, khaki pants, and brown shoes.